 Rice is the heart of Japan’s cultural pride and agriculture.
 It accompanies most meals in Japan, and has signified opulence in the country’s long history.
 It was most certainly the very first food I ever consumed, as it was my daughter’s first food as well.

 Without rice, there would be no sake.
 But how about shochu?
-If awamori, made with long rain Indica rice in Okinawa, is the grandmother of shochu (awamori is said to predate shochu, over 500 years ago), then it would be no surprise that shochu made with Japonica short rain rice was among the first shochus developed in Kyushu.
+If awamori, made with long grain Indica rice in Okinawa, is the grandmother of shochu (awamori is said to predate shochu, over 500 years ago), then it would be no surprise that shochu made with Japonica short grain rice was among the first shochus developed in Kyushu.

 Plus, most shochus made with other starches such as barley and sweet potato, are made with koji inoculated on rice directly, so there is a percentage of rice used in making the drink.
 For example, the Hozan Beniazuma bottle from last quarter was made with 83% imo (sweet potato) and 17% rice.
 Many distillers prefer to use rice to make their shochus to support and harmonize with the main starch.